EXPLAINER: What's next in Musk's epic battle with Twitter?

 The most immediate next step looming for Musk is that Twitter lawyers have been preparing to grill him about the April deal in a deposition set to begin Thursday.

 The interview is scheduled to happen in Austin, Texas, not far from Tesla's headquarters, after wrangling between the two sides over when and where it would take place.
-An earlier meeting was postponed after Musk raised concerns about COVID-19 transmission.
+An earlier meeting was postponed after Musk raised concerns about potential exposure to COVID-19, which led Twitter lawyers to complain to the judge about Musk's “long resistance” to the meeting and concerns that he is “seeking to evade fair examination” as the central witness in the dispute.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.